Warriors (Gary Numan album)

-Warriors is the fifth solo studio album by English new wave musician Gary Numan, released on 16 September 1983 by Beggars Banquet Records, it would be his last studio release on that label.
+Warriors is the fifth solo studio album by the English new wave musician Gary Numan, released on 16 September 1983 by Beggars Banquet Records.
+It would be his last studio release on that label.

 Preproduction

 Gary Numan returned to England in May 1983 to record the album.
 He had written most of the album's material in late 1982-early 1983, while he was living in Jersey, Channel Islands (after spending a few months in Los Angeles, California as a tax exile).
 While Numan was working on the early Warriors material, Beggars Banquet suggested that, for the first time during his career, he should use a co-producer instead of producing the album entirely by himself (this was initially suggested by the label for Numan's previous studio album I, Assassin (1982), a suggestion Numan refused at the time).
 Numan was not keen at first, but WEA managing director Mike Heap promised him "a virtually unlimited promotional budget" on the album if he signed up a producer.
 Numan eventually decided to recruit guitarist Bill Nelson for the job, as he was an admirer of Nelson's former band, Be-Bop Deluxe.
 Numan claimed that Nelson was his "favourite guitar player, bar none."
+Nelson recalled, "The record company asked me to produce his album.
+They felt he needed to catch up a little bit.
+There were developments happening in electronic pop that were a little less heavy or stodgy.
+They wanted to brighten up his approach a little and wanted me involved to do that."

 Unfortunately for Numan, Mike Heap was fired and the record company was no longer willing to cover all the costs for Numan's album.
 It was stated sometime after the release of the album WEA had, in fact, told Numan that he was reaching sales of 60,000 units, and that was satisfactory to them.
 Numan later remarked, "When the new people came in, I was as far from a priority act as it was possible to be.
 I felt as though they'd cut me down at the knees and it was the last time I got excited about a promise in the music business."

 Numan later claimed that Warriors pointed the way for his artistic decline throughout the 1980s: